ttulttul/ComfyUI-FlowMatching-Inverter/README.md

 Adds seeded Gaussian noise to the CLIP conditioning embeddings (and pooled output when present).
 Great for introducing gentle prompt variation without rewriting text.

+Sensible values of `strength` range from 0.0 to 1.5.
+Above this range, the Qwen model's output tends to get silly, with Chinese characters overlaid on the image.

 ### Conditioning (Gaussian Blur)

 Smooths the token embeddings with a Gaussian kernel along the prompt sequence, softening sharp emphasis changes while preserving the overall prompt content.